clasen/Shotx/README.md

   Set a custom authentication handler.
 The function receives the client's token and socket, and should return a truthy value if authentication succeeds, or null/falsy if it fails.

 - **onMessage(type: string, handler: Function): SxServer**
   Register a handler for a given message type.
-When a message with a matching type is received, the provided handler function is invoked with `(socket, data)` parameters.
+When a message with a matching type is received, the provided handler function is invoked with `(data, socket)` parameters.

 - **to(room: string): Object**
   Returns an object with a `send` method to send messages to a specific room.
 Messages are persisted if the room is offline and delivered when clients join.